purdue-arc/drone-delivery-website/README.md

 ### 2. Adding Access Tokens

 CesiumJS requires that you have an access token to be able to access geospatial elements through their service Cesium Ion such as satelite imagery.
-We don't want to leak that token so that other people can use our , so we store it in an environment variable in a `.env.local` file that the [Vite reads](https://vitejs.dev/guide/env-and-mode.html) from and that is not tracked by git (see `.gitignore`).
+We don't want to leak that token so that other people can use our free credits, so we store it in an environment variable in a `.env.local` file that the [Vite reads](https://vitejs.dev/guide/env-and-mode.html) from and that is not tracked by git (see `.gitignore`).
 Copy `.env.local.sample` to `.env.local` by running

 ```
 cp .env.local.sample .env.local